heroku/heroku-jvm-application-deployer/README.md

 $ mvn heroku:deploy-war
 ```

-If you have not logged in with the toolbelt (by running `heroku auth:login`) then the process will hang.

 If you do not have the toolbelt installed or have not logged in, then run:

 ```